lorin/mysetup/README.md

 ### FoldingText

-I use [FoldingText](http://www.foldingtext.com/) for ad-hoc todo list, and code and config fragments.
+I use [FoldingText](http://www.foldingtext.com/) for maintaining ad-hoc todo lists, code fragments and other text that's relevant to what I'm currently doing.
 Basically, it holds my context information when I'm working on a particular development task.

 ### iTerm2